RafiaSabih/pg_auth_mon/README.md

 Note tests run against a vanilla Postgres installation that uses `md5` authentication method for everything;
 that affects expected test results.
 Have a look into `test.sh` for Postgres test configuraiton.

+Depending on one's installation, one may or may not need `sudo` in the above script.

 ## How to run it:

 1. Add `shared_preload_libraries = 'pg_auth_mon'` to your `postgresql.conf`